 Students may use backpacks or bags to transport books and other personal items to campus each school day.
 Due to the risk of tripping other students on campus, students will not use rolling wheeled backpacks.
+Special consideration for the use of rolling backpacks will be made on a case-by-case basis.
+Please contact the Divisional Director to request special consideration.
 Soft-sided, frameless backpacks must be placed inside the locker/cubby when emptied in the morning and not in use.
 During the school day, students do not carry backpacks throughout the building or leave in classrooms or corridors.
 Likewise, very large handbags or purses may not be carried throughout the day; this style of bag is defined as bigger than a typical shoebox.